 Water 8.
 Introduction to Water Resources.
 Three credits.
-Surface and sub-surface water resources, their economic and social importance, control, and conservation.
+Surface and subsurface water resources, their economic and social importance, control, and conservation.

 Water 180.
 Water Analysis.
 Three credits.
 Physical, chemical, and biological examination of unpolluted and polluted water.
 One hour lecture, four hours laboratory per week.
-Prerequisite: Biology 110; Chemistry 6 or 8; consent of instructor.
+Prerequisite: Biology 110; Chemistry 6 or 8; or consent of the instructor.